ephi052/VS-Code-SBATCH-Syntax-Highlighting/README.md

 - Syntax highlighting for `.sbatch` files, including differentiation between active `#SBATCH` commands and commented `##SBATCH` lines.
 - Right-click on `.sbatch` files to submit a SLURM job directly from VS Code.
-- Right-click on `.sbatch` files to list all jobs (active and historical) submitted from that file.
+- Right-click on `.sbatch` files to list all jobs (active and last day of history) submitted from that file.
 - File icon for `.sbatch` files for easy identification.

 ## Installation